alexsasharegan/gophx-db-test/README.md

   10 seconds)_.
 - `-procs` (integer): Sets the number of clients that will interact with the DB during the benchmark _(defaults to 2x number of CPUs)_.
+- `-v`: Outputs extra logging.

+You should ensure your database passes test before running a benchmark.
+In any case, the benchmark will also force a failure if it does not complete 1 second after the benchmark duration.

 To run a benchmark of your database implementation, first start your application so it's listening on the required port.
-Then go get this test repo, move into it's directory, build the binary, and run it:
+Then `go get` this test repo, move into it's directory, build the binary, and run it:

 ```sh